HIGHLIGHTS

 in Ushuaia, where you will be met by a representative of Aurora

-Expeditions and transferred to your group hotel (preferred flights
+Expeditions and transferred with your fellow expeditioners to your

 Day